 2506 ANTITRUST SPECIAL REVENUE FUND: This is a revolving fund for recoveries of fees and expenses and 20 percent of judgments and settlements in antitrust cases (see K.S.A.
 75-715, as amended).
 Antitrust matters are handled in the Consumer Protection division.
 Receipts can vary widely from year to year.
-A portion of salary and operating costs for 1.0 FTE position is charged against this fund.
+A portion of salary and operating costs for 2.0 FTE positions is charged against this fund.
 The agency expects to make payments to consumers regarding claims.
 No limit expenditure authority is requested for this fund.

 2563 CRIME VICTIMS COMPENSATION FUND: This fund finances a portion of the state Crime Victims Compensation Program from 10.7 percent of fines, penalties, and forfeitures paid at the district court (see K.S.A.
 74-7336, as amended).
 Other sources of receipts to the fund include prisoner contributions from wages, a portion of parole supervision fees, and amounts received through subrogation and restitution.
 Each year, the Legislature approves a current fiscal year limitation for administrative operating costs.
 Program expenditures include salaries and operating costs in addition to claim payments relating to victims of crime.
 Those claim payments are then matched at the rate of 60 percent by federal funds which are deposited for expenditure in fund 3133-3030 - Victims of Crime Act (VOCA).
 In order to maintain a consistent level of funding of the federal VOCA award, it is important not to reduce claim payment expenditures from the CVCF below \$3,000,000.
-The agency has the authority to transfer up to \$300,000 per year from this fund to the Crime Victims Assistance Fund.
+The agency has had the authority to transfer up to \$300,000 per year from this fund to the Crime Victims Assistance Fund.
+In FY 2024, that amount was increased to \$500,000.
 No limit expenditure authority is requested for this fund.

-Narrative Information - DA 400 Division of the Budget Agency: Kansas Attorney General State of Kansas Program: Administrative Division - 01030
+Narrative Information-DA 400Agency: Kansas Attorney GeneralDivision of the BudgetAgency: Kansas Attorney GeneralState of KansasProgram: Administrative Division - 01030